mpetroff/pannellum/paper/paper.md

 marker will open the corresponding panorama in the viewer.
 Panoramic videos---videos that cover up to a full 360 degrees of azimuth---are supported via a bundled extension, which is built using the API.
-The viewer's underlying rendering code is separate from the user interface code, which allows for more extensive customization and tighter integration with external code, if desired.
+The viewer's underlying rendering code is separate from its user interface code, which allows for more extensive customization and tighter integration with external code, if desired.
 This rendering code uses a pinhole camera model for equirectangular panoramas implemented as a WebGL fragment shader, instead